Dianetics: Scientific rejection

 Hubbard's original book on Dianetics attracted highly critical reviews from science and medical writers and organizations.
 The American Psychological Association passed a resolution in 1950 calling "attention to the fact that these claims are not supported by empirical evidence of the sort required for the establishment of scientific generalizations."
-Subsequently, Dianetics has achieved no acceptance as a scientific theory, and scientists cite Dianetics as an example of a pseudoscience.
+Dianetics has achieved no acceptance as a scientific theory, and scientists cite it as an example of a pseudoscience.

 Few scientific investigations into the effectiveness of Dianetics have been published.
 Professor John A. Lee states in his 1970 evaluation of Dianetics:

 The MEDLINE database records two independent scientific studies on Dianetics, both conducted in the 1950s under the auspices of New York University.
-Harvey Jay Fischer tested Dianetic therapy against three claims made by proponents and found it does not effect any significant changes in intellectual functioning, mathematical ability, or the degree of personality conflicts; Jack Fox tested Hubbard's thesis regarding recall of engrams, with the assistance of the Dianetic Research Foundation, and could not substantiate it.
+Harvey Jay Fischer tested Dianetic therapy against three claims made by proponents and found it does not affect any significant changes in intellectual functioning, mathematical ability, or the degree of personality conflicts; Jack Fox tested Hubbard's thesis regarding recall of engrams, with the assistance of the Dianetic Research Foundation, and could not substantiate it.

 Commentators from a variety of backgrounds have described Dianetics as an example of pseudoscience.
 For example, philosophy professor Robert Carroll points to Dianetics' lack of empirical evidence:

 The validity and practice of auditing have been questioned by a variety of non-Scientologist commentators.
 Commenting on the example cited by Winter, the science writer Martin Gardner asserts that "nothing could be clearer from the above dialogue than the fact that the dianetic explanation for the headache existed only in the mind of the therapist, and that it was with considerable difficulty that the patient was maneuvered into accepting it."

 Other critics and medical experts have suggested that Dianetic auditing is a form of hypnosis.
 Hubbard, who had previously used hypnosis for entertainment purposes, strongly denied this connection and cautioned against hypnosis in Dianetics auditing.
-Professor Richard J. Ofshe, a leading expert on false memories, suggests that the feeling of well-being reported by pre-Clear at the end of an auditing session may be induced by post-hypnotic suggestion.
+Professor Richard J. Ofshe, a leading expert on false memories, suggests that the feeling of well-being reported by preclear at the end of an auditing session may be induced by post-hypnotic suggestion.
 Other researchers have identified quotations in Hubbard's work suggesting evidence that false memories were created in Dianetics, specifically in the form of birth and pre-birth memories.

 According to an article by physician Martin Gumpert, "Hubbard's concept of psychosomatic disease is definitely wrong.
 Psychosomatic ailments are not simply caused by emotional disturbances: they are diseases in which the emotional and the organic factor are closely involved and interdependent."